BisectedAngle/Daily-income-vs-Happiness/README.md

-[master_sheet.xlsx] contains data downloaded from GAPMINDER:
+[master_sheet.xlsx] contains data downloaded from GAPMINDER (https://www.gapminder.org/data/):
+Average daily income, $/person/day, inflation- & price adjusted Happiness score (WHR)

 View [full trend.ipynb] to see the main script I created for plotting There are also the pngs of the produced graphs in this repo